willemolding/rusty-cannon/README.md

 rustup install nightly-2022-09-26 # I haven't tried all versions of nighty but this is the only one I've had any luck with rustup component add rust-src --toolchain nightly-2022-04-24
 ```

-## Goals

-According to the Optimism/Cannon repo the aim is to produce a binary that is "run and mapped at 0x0"

-Need to figure out how to use llvm-objcopy to do that, possibly with a custom script like Cannon did for Minigeth